coderefinery/manuals/team-leaders.md

 * Criticize certain programs, operating systems, or GUI applications, or learners who use them (Excel, Windows, etc.).
 * Talk contemptuously or with scorn about any tool.
 * Dive into complex or detailed technical discussions.
 * Pretend to know more than you do.
-Better to put a question on HackMD then.
+Better to put a question on the collaborative document then.
 Trust.
 * Use "just", "easy", "simply", "basic", "trivial" or other demotivating words.
 * "I can’t believe you don’t know X"